toadkarter/side-projects/README.md

 # side-projects
-Side projects not immediately related to my college course.
+This repository contains side projects not immediately related to my college course.